Scope and Threat Modeling

 Error/metadata handling

-Post-fix verification to confirm API vulnerabilities are fully resolved.
+After you fix, we retest to confirm API vulnerabilities are fully resolved.